Abhi-222/Saanatak-documents/SPRINT-00-SOP-02-README.md

 # 1. Introduction

-This SOP provides a structured guide to **installing dependencies from `requirements.txt`**, **generating a `requirements.txt` file**, and **troubleshooting dependency issues** in Python projects on **Ubuntu 24.04**.
+This SOP provides a structured guide to **installing dependencies from `requirements.txt`**, **generating a `requirements.txt` file**, and **troubleshooting dependency issues** in Python projects on **Linux systems** (Ubuntu, Debian, and other distributions).

-It covers the required setup, installation steps, dependency file generation, verification, validation, and troubleshooting needed to keep Python environments consistent and reproducible.
+It covers the required setup, installation steps, dependency file generation, verification, validation, and troubleshooting needed to keep Python environments consistent and reproducible, regardless of which Linux distribution or version is in use.

 ---